DataDog/datadog-unix-agent/README.md

 A full fledged Agent specifically designed for Unix-based systems.

-Note: This agent is currently in beta for AIX.
+Note: This agent is currently in development for AIX.
 It has not been tested on other systems.
+If you're interested in using it, please contact our [support team](https://docs.datadoghq.com/help/).

 This agent targets miscellaneous Unix operating systems not supported by our currently available agents.
 To do so, it has been stripped of unnecessary bloat and cut around irrelevant use-cases